tmontes/python-wires/docs/source/concepts.rst

 Concepts
 ========

-This section describes the key concepts in Python Wires, pusposely omitting sample code and fine grained details.
+This section describes the key concepts in Python Wires, purposely omitting sample code and fine grained details.
 For that, refer to the :doc:`examples` and to the :doc:`reference`.